\

 Severn offers paid personal leave and sick leave.
 Full-time employees are eligible to earn vacation time.

 Additionally, Severn closes for two, two-week periods during the year.
 These are Winter Break and Spring Break.
-(Full-time employees are required to work one of those four weeks.)
+(Full-time 12-month employees are required to work one of those four weeks.)

 • Tuition Remission